 Whatever you purchased standard or combo Mavic Mini, the remote controller comes pre-linked with the aircraft.
-In case you lost or damaged your transmitter you will need to link (pair) the new one the with drone.
+In case you lost or damaged your transmitter, you will need to link (pair) the new one with a drone.
 Binding can be done in two ways: via APP or psychical RC button.
-Both linking methods are described in the video bellow.
+Both linking methods are described in the video below.

 How To Use The CineSmooth Mode

-In a nutshell CineSmooth mode is based on Position mode with lower speed rate, making the drone more stable during shooting.
+In a nutshell, CineSmooth mode is based on Position mode with a lower speed rate, making the drone more stable during shooting.
 The maximum flight speed is limited to 4 m/s, maximum ascent speed is 1.5 m/s, and maximum descent speed is 1 m/s.

 How To Edit And Share Mavic Mini Videos With DJI Fly

 The DJI Fly APP is a free powerful video editing tool with a simply to use interface.
 Using the included templates you can be your own video producer.
-It also allows to add filters and music to your Mavic Mini footage.
-When your are done you can share instantly your awesome videos.
+It also allows adding filters and music to your Mavic Mini footage.
+When you are done you can share instantly your awesome videos.